microsoft/nni/docs/en_US/NAS/QuickStart.rst

         nn.Linear(nn.ValueChoice([32, 64, 128], label='hidden_dim'), 3)
     )

 Detailed API description and usage can be found `here <./ApiReference.rst>`__\.
 Example of using these APIs can be found in :githublink:`Darts base model <test/retiarii_test/darts/darts_model.py>`.
-We are actively enriching the set of inline mutations, to make it easier to express a new search space.
+We are actively enriching the set of inline mutation APIs, to make it easier to express a new search space.
+Please refer to `here <./construct_space.rst>`__ for more tutorials about how to express complex model spaces.

-If the inline mutation APIs are not enough for your scenario, you can refer to `defining model space using mutators <./Advanced.rst#express-mutations-with-mutators>`__ to write more complex model spaces.

 Explore the Defined Model Space
 -------------------------------

 There are basically two exploration approaches: (1) search by evaluating each sampled model independently and (2) one-shot weight-sharing based search.
 We demonstrate the first approach below in this tutorial.
 Users can refer to `here <./OneshotTrainer.rst>`__ for the second approach.

-Users can choose a proper search strategy to explore the model space, and use a chosen or user-defined model evaluator to evaluate the performance of each sampled model.
+Users can choose a proper exploration strategy to explore the model space, and use a chosen or user-defined model evaluator to evaluate the performance of each sampled model.

-Choose a search strategy
+Pick a search strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Retiarii currently supports the following search strategies:
+Retiarii supports many `exploration strategies <./ExplorationStrategies.rst>`__.

-* Grid search: enumerate all the possible models defined in the space.
-* Random: randomly pick the models from search space.
-* Regularized evolution: a genetic algorithm that explores the space based on inheritance and mutation.

-Choose (i.e., instantiate) a search strategy is very easy.
-An example is as follows,
+Simply choosing (i.e., instantiate) an exploration strategy as below.

 .. code-block:: python